 Fig. 8 also helps to elaborate why LB-BSP can even outperform ASP in hardware efficiency.
 By yielding 26 samples (from 32 to 6), the worker with K520 GPU has its batch processing time reduced by nearly 2s; in contrast, the worker with V100 GPU, after incorporating as many as 57 samples, only suffers an increase of 0.5s.
-Therefore, by allowing advanced workers to process more samples and achieve a higher utilization with negligible slowdown, LB-BSP can reduce the average cost to process one sample and improve the hardware efficiency.
+Therefore, by allowing advanced workers to process more samples and achieve a higher utilization with negligible slowdown, LB-BSP can reduce the average cost to process one sample and improve the hardware efficiency12.

 Furthermore, we evaluate LB-BSP applicability in shared GPU clusters, and emulate the network variation caused by locality degradation when conducting cross-machine(rack) worker migration.
-In Fig. 8, at iteration 150 we bound the bandwidth of the worker with M60 GPU to 2.5Gbps (from EC2-provisioned 10Gbps, with the wondershaper [10] tool).
+In Fig. 8, at iteration 150 we bound the bandwidth of the worker with M60 GPU to 2.5Gbps (from EC2-provisioned 10Gbps, with the wondershaper [81] tool).
+The LB-BSP algorithm learns that shortly and then gradually adjusts workers' batch size to reach another equilibrium.
+This confirms that LB-BSP can work well in multitenant GPU clusters with job migrations from time to time.